DOT Frequently Asked Questions

 Q. How often are bridges and culverts inspected?
 By whom?

-Q. Why do I call the county for problems with traffic signs, signals or pavement markings on City of Rochester streets?
+Q. Why do I call Monroe County for problems with traffic signs and traffic signals on City of Rochester streets?

 Q. What makes signs and pavement markings appear to glow in the dark?

-The material or “sheeting” used on traffic signs is Retroreflective.
+The “sheeting” used on traffic signs is Retroreflective.
 “Retroreflectivity” means that when light strikes the surface, it is reflected back to the source.
-When your vehicle's headlights shine on a sign, it is reflected back to the driver.
-The retroreflectivity is caused by tiny spherical glass beads imbedded in the sign sheeting.
+When a vehicle's headlights shine on a sign, the light is reflected back to the driver.
+The retroreflectivity is caused by tiny spherical glass beads embedded in the sign sheeting.
 The same effect for pavement markings is achieved by dropping the tiny glass beads onto the wet paint as it is applied to the surface of the road.

 Traffic Signal Engineering and Operations

-Q. What makes the signal change as soon as I pull up to some intersections?
+Q. What makes the traffic signal change as soon as I pull up to some intersections?

-Q. How can I get traffic count information from the County?
+Q. Where do I get traffic count information?

-Q. How do you know how long to make the flashing “don't walk” interval?
+Q. How is it decided how long to make the flashing “don't walk” interval at traffic signals?

-Q. How do you decide where traffic signals are provided?
+Q. How is it decided where traffic signals are installed?

 Traffic signals are the highest level of traffic control and must be used only where they are absolutely necessary.
-It is important to remember that traffic signals, while a great help to many locations, also come with some disbenefits, such as a possible increase in overall intersection delays and other problems associated with the interruption of traffic (examples include potential increase in certain accident types, added wear and tear on vehicles and pavement, and increased driver frustration).
+It is important to remember that traffic signals, while a great help to many locations, also come with some disadvantages such as potential increases in intersection delays, rear end accidents, and vehiclular emissions.

-New York State publishes guidelines known as signal warrants that define what constitutes the need for a signal.
-Some of the many factors considered include vehicular and pedestrian volume, the delays being experienced by side street vehicles, and accident history.
+The federal Manual on Uniform Traffic Control for Streets and Highways (MUTCD) publishes guidelines known as "signal warrants" which define what constitutes the need for a traffic signal.
+Some of the key factors considered include vehicular and pedestrian volumes, intersection delays and queues, and accident history.

 Top